Calculus of convex polyhedra and polyhedral convex functions by utilizing a multiple objective linear programming solver: Numerical experiments

 \subsection{Projection of high dimensional polyhedra}

 The preceding results show that polyhedral projection is a key tool for polyhedral calculus.
-We consider the projection of $n$-dimensional randomly generated polyhedra onto $\R^q$ for $q \ll n$ in order to compare {\em bensolve tools} to the multi-parametric toolbox MPT3 \cite{MPT3}.
+Thus, any projection algorithm computing a \vrep\ and an \hrep\ can be employed to carry out polyhedral calculus operations.
+While \emph{bensolve tools} uses the projection algorithm from Section~\ref{sec:proj} which works in the image space $\R^q$, MPT3 uses a projection technique which works in the variable space $\R^n$.
+The P-represented polyhedra arising in the polyhedral calculus framework typically encode a projection from a high-dimensional variable space into a low-dimensional image space, i.e.\ $q \ll n$.
+Thus, with projection algorithms which work in this low-dimensional image space, one will achieve better results than using algorithms which work in the high-dimensional variable space $\R^n$.
+In order to support this claim, we compare the performances of \emph{bensolve tools} and the multi-parametric toolbox MPT3 \cite{MPT3} for randomly generated projection problems in Example~\ref{ex:proj}.
 It should be noted that MPT3 has several features such as calculus operations for nonconvex polyhedra, which are not covered by the recent version of {\em bensolve tools}.
 Moreover, MPT3 provides different projection algorithms, which might be favorable for other examples.